Business Model Canvas Template

 The Circular Canvas: the template for a circular business model

-In 7 questions and steps, you will have a synthetic vision of your organization to really change the model, identify all impacts and detect new opportunities to improve environmental, social and economic performance.
+In 7 questions, you will have a synthetic vision of your organization to really change the model, identify all impacts and detect new opportunities to improve environmental, social and economic performance.

-The Circular Canvas allows you to consider all the impacts of your organization to transform them and design a virtuous resilient approach to the production, consumption and reuse of waste, a source of economic, social and environmental performance for your entire ecosystem.
+The Circular Canvas allows you to consider all the impacts of your organization to transform them.
+The tool enables you to design a virtuous, resilient approach to the production, consumption activities and to transform the waste streams, into sources of economic, social and environmental performance for your entire ecosystem.

 What is the purpose of your organization?